 - The Title IX Coordinator may include possible violations of other College policies that contributed to, arose from, or are otherwise related to alleged violations of this policy and procedure in the scope of an investigation.

-- The Title IX Coordinator gives written notice to the complainant and respondent of the investigation, providing sufficient details to allow the parties to respond and prepare for initial interviews, including the identity of the parties involved (if known), the conduct alleged to be sexual harassment, the date and location of alleged incidents (if known), a statement that the respondent is presumed not responsible and a determination of responsibility is made at the conclusion of the process, information regarding the parties’ right to an advisor and the right to review evidence, and notice that the College prohibits knowingly making false statements or submitting false information during the grievance process.
+- The Title IX Coordinator gives written notice to the Complainant and Respondent of the investigation, providing sufficient details to allow the parties to respond and prepare for initial interviews, including the identity of the parties involved (if known), the conduct alleged to be sexual harassment, the date and location of alleged incidents (if known), the specific policies implicated, a statement that the Respondent is presumed not responsible and a determination of responsibility is made at the conclusion of the process, information regarding the parties’ right to an advisor and the right to review relevant evidence, a statement that retaliation is prohibited, information about confidentiality of the process, and notice that the College prohibits knowingly making false statements or submitting false information during the grievance process.

 Parties to an investigation can expect a prompt, thorough, and equitable investigation of complaints, including the opportunity for parties to ask questions, present witnesses and provide information regarding the allegations.